fc0d3x/fc0d3x/README.md

 # 👋 Hi, I’m Filip Jovanov aka fc0d3x

+## About Me
 ## 🚀 Technology.
 Security.
 Solutions.

 With a passion for technology, problem-solving, and security, I thrive at the intersection of IT sales, consulting, and cybersecurity.
 As a Deputy Shop Manager & IT Consultant, I help clients find the best IT solutions—combining technical expertise with a deep understanding of business needs.

 But my journey doesn’t stop there.
 I’m actively expanding my skills in ethical hacking, red teaming, and cybersecurity consulting, aiming to transition into a pentester and red team security expert.
-My focus? **Finding vulnerabilities before the bad actors do.**
+### My focus? **Finding vulnerabilities before the bad actors do.**

 ---